AppCoreNet/Shared/README.md

 public void SomeMethod(int val)
 {
     // this will throw or 'ArgumentOutOfRangeException' if 'val' is < 0 || > 10
-    Ensure.Arg.InRange(val, 0, 10, nameof(val));
+    Ensure.Arg.InRange(val, 0, 10);
 }
 ```

 Other pre-condition checks are available: `Ensure.Arg.MinLength()`, `Ensure.Arg.MaxLength()`

-Note that the package also includes annotations for ReSharper.
-If you want to bring your own you can disable
+Note that the package also supports annotations for ReSharper.
+Simply add the package `ReSharper.Annotations` to your
-them by defining the compilation symbol `APPCORE_DISABLE_RESHARPER_ANNOTATIONS`.
+project.

-## TypeHelpers
+## AppCoreNet.TypeHelpers.Sources

 Includes various extensions for the `Type` and `Assembly` classes to make your live easier when working
 with open generic types.
 Also provides a fast activator (factory) for dynamically instantiating types.